Networking & screenings, Door open after work, screenings start at 6pm sharp

 23 Meyers Place

 Join us at Loop for an early mixer, featuring a line-up of some excellent local web series, and our inaugural student showcase.
-The series screened in the Spotlight session are nominated for the Best of Spotlight award, the student series are nominated for the Best Student Series Award.
+The series screened in the Spotlight session are nominated for the Best of Spotlight award.
+The award is sponsored by SAVAGE Rentals, who will provide the winner with $1,000 worth of free gear hire.
+The student series are nominated for the Best Student Series Award.

 Industry Development Day